 Made in the USA, the Curaseb Medicated Antiseptic Spray helps relieve skin infections in dogs.
 Containing no sting alcohol-free formula, this spray helps relieve hot spots and itchiness too.
 The spray also contains vitamin E and aloe which nourishes and soothes any skin irritations, redness, and rashes.

 This is why I use the Curaseb medicated antiseptic spray for my dogs whenever they have ticks.
-As soon as I noticed the Engorged Tick falling off my dogs, I immediately applied the Curaseb antiseptic spray so that it can help prevent infections and kill bad bacteria.
+As soon as I noticed the Engorged Tick falling off my dogs, I immediately applied the Curaseb antiseptic spray so that it can help prevent infections and remove bad bacteria.

 Imagine how many vet visits you can avoid and how much money you can save just by applying this antiseptic spray.

 I rely on the Curaseb Antiseptic spray for my dogs because of the following reasons:

 - Produced in small batches in federally regulated manufacturing facilities to ensure safety and quality.

 - Veterinary strength medicated formula for dogs and other pets.